What Dry Winter Air Does to Interior Painting in Alexandria

 Prepping Your Alexandria Home for a Winter Painting Project

 Getting your house ready for interior work in the winter takes a little extra thought.
 Between coats drying faster and windows staying closed, the space needs to be more carefully organized in advance.
-You do not need to prep the walls, that is our job, but there are a few things you can do to smooth the way.
+Wall preparation is handled as part of a professional interior painting project.

 Start with this short prep list: